vivaserver/php-nic_ar/README.markdown

 ## Usage

-Create a new instance of the RESTful Agent after requiring the Composer autoloader and you should be ready to go.
+Create a new instance of the NicAr Client after requiring the Composer autoloader and you should be ready to go.

     require 'vendor/autoload.php';
     $client = new NicAr\Client;